th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-mstore.md

 When marking the pins during configurating other components, you can specify `store` attribute, which means that the messages from this pin will be stored via **mstore.**

-mstore interacts with Cradle and Common libraries.
-Using RabbitMQ mstore gets messages in batches, then trying to pack it more compactly, and finally writing them to Cassandra using Cradle library.
+**mstore** interacts with Cradle and Common libraries.
+Using RabbitMQ **mstore** gets messages in batches, then it will try to pack batches more compactly, and finally write them to Cassandra using Cradle library.
+Take into account that the batches cannot be merged, if combined batch exceeds the size limitation configured in Cradle.

 ## Family